Crispin Agnew

 Sir Crispin Hamlyn Agnew of Lochnaw, 11th Baronet, LVO, KC, FRGS (born 13 May 1944) is a Scottish advocate, herald and former explorer.
 He is the chief of the ancient Agnew family, and the eleventh holder of the Agnew baronetcy, created in 1629.
+He was elected a member of the Royal Company of Archers, the King's Body Guard for Scotland in 1975.

 Agnew is the only son of Sir Fulque Agnew and his wife Swanzie Erskine, latterly Professor of Geography at the University of Malawi.
 He succeeded his father in 1975.

 He was educated at Uppingham School and RMA Sandhurst, before being commissioned into the Royal Highland Fusiliers in 1964.
 He served in Germany, Cyprus, Northern Ireland and the UK.
 As an active climber and mountaineer and member of the Alpine Club (UK) he was involved with the army's policy of developing adventurous training for soldiers of all ranks.
 He took part in or led a number of expeditions, including expeditions to Api Himal in 1980, Everest in 1976, Nuptse Himal in 1975, Northern Patagonian Ice Field in 1973, Elephant Island in 1970, and Greenland in 1968 and 1966.
 He retired as a major in 1981.

 Agnew is a King's Counsel and was in practice at the Scottish Bar with Westwater Advocates before going non-practising in April 2020.
 He was ranked by Chambers & Partners UK 2018 as a "Star Individual" in Agriculture and Rural Affairs and "Band 1" in Planning and Environment.
 He specialised in rural property, planning & environmental, and public law.
 He was made an Honorary Research Fellow at the University of Dundee in 2020.
 He is the author of legal textbooks on agriculture, crofting, land obligations and liquor licensing as well as articles in academic journals.
 He served as a part-time judge of the Upper Tribunal (formerly Social Security Commissioner) (2000 to 2018) and was part-time legal chairman of the Pension Appeal Tribunal (2002 to 2012).
 He is a legal convenor of the Mental Health Tribunal for Scotland (2018-).